zachakbar/Dark-Mode/readme.txt

 = 1.1.3 =

-* Fixed a bug where the post title was not styled properly.
+* Fixed a bug where the post title, plugin & theme and dashboard meta boxes weren't styled.
-*
+* Minor optimisations made to the stylesheet to help reduce the file size.

 = 1.1.2 =